Karl Brunner (economist): Biography

-Karl Brunner was born in Zurich on 16 February 1916.
-He studied economics at the University of Zurich and the London School of Economics, and earned a doctorate at the University of Zurich in 1943.
-He left Switzerland in 1949 to take up a position as a visiting fellow at the Cowles Commission, University of Chicago.
-After a two-year fellowship, Brunner moved to Los Angeles in 1951 to begin an academic career at the University of California (UCLA), where he worked his way up from Assistant Professor to Associate Professor and, from 1961, to Full Professor.
-In 1966, he was appointed Professor at the Ohio State University, before moving to the University of Rochester in 1971.
-In the 1970s, Brunner frequently returned to Europe after accepting a professorship at the University of Konstanz, Germany (1969–1973) and subsequently the University of Bern, Switzerland (1974–1985).
+Karl Brunner was born in Zürich on 16 February 1916.
+He studied economics at the University of Zürich from 1934 to 1937, and at the London School of Economics from 1937 to 1938, before returning to the University of Zürich, where he received a doctorate in 1943.
+He served briefly as an economist at the Swiss National Bank, and as a lecturer and research assistant at the University of St. Gallen.
+He left Switzerland in 1949 to take up a position as a visiting fellow at the Cowles Commission, then based at the University of Chicago.
+After a two-year fellowship, Brunner moved to Los Angeles in 1951 to begin an academic career at the University of California, Los Angeles, where, in 1961, he was appointed a full professor.
+In 1966, he was appointed a professor at Ohio State University, before moving to the University of Rochester in 1971.
+In the 1970s, Brunner frequently returned to Europe, where he accepted a professorship at the University of Konstanz in Germany (1969–1973) and subsequently at the University of Bern in Switzerland (1974–1985).
 In 1979, Brunner was named the Fred H. Gowen Professor of Economics at the University of Rochester, a position he held until his death on 9 May 1989.

-Over his professional career of 43 years, Karl Brunner wrote 87 journal articles, 4 books, edited or co-edited 36 volumes, contributed 71 articles to books, volumes, conferences and congressional hearings, and left behind 12 unpublished papers.
-He founded two leading academic journals, namely the Journal of Money, Credit, and Banking (in 1969) and the Journal of Monetary Economics (in 1973).
-He also originated the Konstanz, Interlaken and Carnegie-Rochester (with Allan Meltzer) meetings, as well as the Shadow Open Market Committee (in 1973, again with Meltzer).
+Over the course of 43 years, Karl Brunner wrote 87 journal articles and 4 books, edited or co-edited 36 volumes, contributed 71 articles to books, volumes, conferences and Congressional hearings, and left behind 12 unpublished papers.
+He founded two leading academic journals, the Journal of Money, Credit, and Banking (in 1969) and the Journal of Monetary Economics (in 1973).
+He also organised the Konstanz, Interlaken and Carnegie-Rochester meetings (with Allan Meltzer), and co-founded the Shadow Open Market Committee (in 1973, again with Meltzer).

 To commemorate the 100th anniversary of his birthday, the Swiss National Bank started the Karl Brunner Distinguished Lecture Series in 2016.
-The first lecture was given by Kenneth Rogoff in Zurich.
+The first lecture was given by Ken Rogoff in Zürich.